1761 Lisbon earthquake: Earthquake

 At noon on 31 March, the Portuguese city of Lisbon was rocked by an earthquake for three to seven minutes.
 Ruins in the city left by the 1755 earthquake collapsed while frightened residents ran outside.
 Shipping vessels offshore felt jolts during the earthquake.
 It was felt in many cities of Spain including Madrid and Aranjuez.
-Other locations that felt the earthquake include Bayonne, Bordeaux and Roussillon in Southern France, Amsterdam in the Netherlands, Cork in Ireland, and the Azores Islands.
+Other locations that felt the earthquake included Bayonne, Bordeaux and Roussillon in Southern France, Amsterdam in the Netherlands, Cork in Ireland, the Azores Islands, and Morocco.

 Much of the damage in Lisbon was to older houses and to buildings already compromised by the 1755 earthquake.
 Piles of debris from the previous quake collapsed.
 The nearby mountain ranges were affected by rockslides.
 Shaking damaged a prison, and some 300 inmates managed to escape.
 Surprisingly, there were no deaths in Lisbon but the damage was greater than 20,000 moidores (Portuguese gold coins).
 On the Modified Mercalli intensity scale, the earthquake reached an estimated VI–VII (Strong–Very strong).
 The greatest destruction was in Setúbal and Vila Franca.
 In Porto, the city suffered heavy damage worse than that sustained in 1755, resulting in several people being killed.
 In Madeira, rockfalls were triggered, tumbling into the sea and destroying a church.
 Four people died as a result, with two being crushed while fishing when boulders tumbled on them.

 In Madrid, ground motions persisted for five to 23 minutes.
 Some houses shook violently, causing furniture to topple.
 Frightened residents ran out of their houses for fear of them collapsing.
 This prompted an inquiry from the Council of Castile and Roman Catholic Diocese of Cartagena to obtain more information about the earthquake.
 In Cork, Ireland, the city experienced strong shaking described as more violent than in 1755.
 In Fort Augustus, Scotland, the water level at Loch Ness rose approximately 2 ft, and then subsided.
 The unusual lake behavior persisted for 45 minutes to an hour.
-In Amsterdam, the chandelier of a church started vibrating in the afternoon, an occurrence possibly associated with the earthquake.
+In Amsterdam, the chandelier of a church started vibrating in the afternoon, an occurrence likely associated with the earthquake.